 - What is meant by 'paper submission' in the application form?

-Submitting a paper is optional.
-You can submit any article, essay, paper etc., related to the main research and the theoretical topic of the Summer School (meaning migrations, cultures, borders).
-Particularly, if you are interested in applying for a scholarship we would advise you to submit a paper since it will enhance the profile of your application.
+Submitting a paper is optional but you should bear in mind that if you are interested to apply for a scholarshipit it would enhance the profile of your application.
+You can submit any article, essay, paper etc, related to the main research and the theoretical topic of the Summer School (meaning migrations, cultures, borders).

 - What is the content of the PhD/Research seminars?